Sooners set sights on stemming powerful Tide

 “We believe in each other.”

 But the question remains: How will they do it?
 After all, it’s not like Alabama’s offense really has much of a weakness.
-The Crimson Tide has already shattered single-season program records for points (623), touchdowns (84).
+The Crimson Tide has already shattered single-season program records for points (623) and touchdowns (84).

 They can win it through the air, with Tua Tagovailoa leading the passing attack with his 3,353 yards with a single-season school record 37 touchdowns.
 He has five players around him with at least 500 receiving yards and five touchdowns.
 Jerry Jeudy leads the pack with 1,103 yards and 12 touchdowns.